Digital-Grinnell/dlad-blog/content/posts/021-rebuilding-isle-ld.md

 | --- |
 | See https://github.com/McFateM/ISLE-DG-Essentials/blob/master/README.md for much more detail. |

-# Spinning up isle.localdomain
+# Spinning up dg.localdomain
 I put an updated copy of `docker-compose.override.yml` into the `ld` branch of my new [ISLE repo](https://github.com/McFateM/ISLE) so all that's needed now is to visit the local clone of that project, bring it down, and back up again like so:

 | Workstation Commands |
 | --- |
 | cd ~/Projects/ISLE <br/> git checkout ld <br/> docker-compose stop <br/> docker-compose up -d |

 It may take a few minutes for the site to come up.
-Be patient and after a short break (5 minutes?) visit https://isle.localdomain to see the new site.
+Be patient and after a short break (5 minutes?) visit https://dg.localdomain to see the new site.

 # Connecting to FEDORA
 The aforementioned `docker-compose.override.yml` file in the `ld` branch of my https://github.com/McFateM/ISLE project includes 3 lines that direct _FEDORA_ and _FGSearch_ to use the mounted and pre-configured `/Volumes/DG-FEDORA` USB stick for object storage.
 The commands and process required to use the USB stick are presented here.